Snapshot of November market shows price drop in home sales across Richardson

 Olivia Lueckemeyer graduated in 2013 from Loyola University New Orleans with a degree in journalism.
 She joined Community Impact Newspaper in October 2016 as reporter for the Southwest Austin edition before her promotion to editor in March 2017.
 In July 2018 she returned home to the Dallas area and became editor of the Richardson edition.

-Read the latest business and community news from the Dallas-Fort Worth area.
+Read the latest education news from the Dallas-Fort Worth area.

 The Richardson Health Department plans to spray for mosquitoes in the southwest section of the city after a trap in the area tested positive for West Nile virus.